Aliases for PIGZ Gene

 The glycosylphosphatidylinositol (GPI) anchor is a glycolipid found on many blood cells that serves to anchor proteins to the cell surface.
 This gene encodes a protein that is localized to the endoplasmic reticulum, and is involved in GPI anchor biosynthesis.
 As shown for the yeast homolog, which is a member of a family of dolichol-phosphate-mannose (Dol-P-Man)-dependent mannosyltransferases, this protein can also add a side-branching fourth mannose to GPI precursors during the assembly of GPI anchors. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PIGZ Gene

-PIGZ (Phosphatidylinositol Glycan Anchor Biosynthesis, Class Z) is a Protein Coding gene.
-Among its related pathways are Post-translational modification- synthesis of GPI-anchored proteins.
-GO annotations related to this gene include mannosyltransferase activity and alpha-1,2-mannosyltransferase activity.
+PIGZ (Phosphatidylinositol Glycan Anchor Biosynthesis Class Z) is a Protein Coding gene.
+Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring glycosyl groups and alpha-1,2-mannosyltransferase activity.

 UniProtKB/Swiss-Prot for PIGZ Gene

 Mannosyltransferase involved in glycosylphosphatidylinositol-anchor biosynthesis.
 Transfers a fourth mannose to some trimannosyl-GPIs during GPI precursor assembly.
 The presence of a fourth mannose in GPI is facultative and only scarcely detected, suggesting that it only exists in some tissues.